BestTimesToVisit.com Logo

 transport

-Don't rely solely on taxis; Malta's public bus system is surprisingly efficient and incredibly affordable for getting around the islands.
-Grab a Tallinja Card upon arrival – you can top it up and use it on buses and even the ferry between Valletta and Sliema, saving you a bundle compared to single fares.
+Don't rely solely on taxis; the public bus system in Malta is surprisingly efficient and incredibly affordable.
+Grab a Tallinja Card upon arrival – you can top it up and use it on all buses, making hopping between Valletta, Mdina, and the beaches a breeze.
+Plus, you'll get to see more of the island's charming villages along the way.

 food